BRIGHT FUTURES GROUP THERAPY ACTIVITIES

-Group therapy and counseling is a treatment method that is result oriented; it is one of the methods used to treat alcoholism and drug abuse.
-The group therapy provides a challenging and supportive environment for an alcoholic or addict; they are challenged and supported by peers facing the same experience.
+Group therapy activities and counseling is a treatment method that is result oriented; it is one of the methods used to treat alcoholism and drug abuse.
+The group therapy activities provide a challenging and supportive environment for an alcoholic or addict; they are challenged and supported by peers facing the same experience.
 At Bright Futures we provide Group counseling sessions that give members the opportunity to receive support from people who are experiencing similar.
-Group therapy also provides addicts and alcoholics a sense of identification and affirmation which not only raises their self-image positively but also help them combat feelings of inadequacy, loneliness, and depression.
+Group therapy activities also provide addicts and alcoholics a sense of identification and affirmation which not only raises their self-image positively but also help them combat feelings of inadequacy, loneliness, and depression.

-Bright Futures offer the five models of group therapy:
+Bright Futures offer the five models of group therapy activities:

 - Cognitive behavioral – clients are taught to think positively and also to develop healthy habits that support the full recovery.
 Our highly trained facilitators teach and educate clients on thinking methods that help them avoid thinking negatively.